Hey all. I’m a data scientist. I graduated from UC Berkeley with a degree in Statistics and Environmental Economics.

-Graphs can show so much!
-Node and line sizes, colors, shapes, and placements (over time!) can all tell the stories of distinct variables!
+Why I love data visualization: Graphs can show so much!
+Node and line sizes, colors, shapes, and placements (over time!) can all tell the stories of distinct variables.
 It's pretty hard to see trends that live in these multiple dimensions while staring at spreadsheets.
 So - especially when you can't understand the data you're working with in one gulp - don't just stare at spreadsheets: make pretty pictures, too!
-At least that's my viewpoint.
-Infographics rock (Why doesn't Obama's fiscal budget contain only text?!
-255 pages of pure pdf text is pretty painful to swallow, especially when they take care to represent facts in ways that are not entirely enlightening and at least a little bit over-flattering to the administeration.
+Info-graphics rock.
+(Why do our government's fiscal budgets contain only text?!
+Hundreds of pages of pure pdf text is painful to digest - I've tried).
 Anyways.
-Back to the main point, things I like: tangents that come full circle).

 In my spare time, I enjoy making art, playing board games (e.g. Scrabble, Settlers of Catan, Dominion, poker), and listening to audiobooks.
 I also like to boulder (rock climbing, but without ropes and only 14 or so feet high), and I love to stare at trees.
 Arrested Development is my al time favorite TV show; if you don’t like it, I’ll judge you.